-OMRI reserves the right to:

-- request further information from applicants if the reviewers require clarification before a final decision is made - negotiate lower funding rates than requested request modification to the Activity on a case-by-case basis.
+OMRI reserves the right to offer lower funding rates than requested and/or request modification to the Activity on a case-by-case basis.

-8. Consumer involvement
+9. Consumer involvement

 In line with the National Health and Medical Research Council (NHMRC) definition, consumers are people who have lived experience of a health issue.
-They include patients, their friends, families, carers and members of the general public.
+They include patients and potential patients, carers, and people who use health care services.
 Consumers can also be people who represent the views and interests of a consumer organisation, a community or a wider constituency.